$11.4 BillionThe market capitalization is the market value of the company. It is the sum of the value of all outstanding shares.

 Alleghany Corporation creates value through owning and supporting its operating subsidiaries and managing investments, anchored by a core position in property and casualty reinsurance and insurance.
 Alleghany's property and casualty subsidiaries include: Transatlantic Holdings, Inc., a leading global reinsurer; RSUI Group, Inc., which underwrites wholesale specialty insurance coverages including property, casualty, professional liability and directors' and officers' liability; and CapSpecialty, Inc., an underwriter of commercial property, casualty and surety insurance coverages.
 Alleghany's subsidiary Alleghany Capital Corporation owns and manages a diverse portfolio of non-financial businesses.

-OLDWICK, N.J.--(BUSINESS WIRE)-- #insurance--AM Best has placed under review with positive implications the Financial Strength Rating (FSR) of A+ (Superior) ...Business Wire, 3 months ago
+OLDWICK, N.J.--(BUSINESS WIRE)-- #insurance--AM Best has placed under review with positive implications the Financial Strength Rating (FSR) of A+ (Superior) ...Business Wire, about 1 year ago

-Berkshire Hathaway (BRK.B) (BRK.A) and Alleghany CorpSeeking Alpha, 4 months ago
+Berkshire Hathaway (BRK.B) (BRK.A) and Alleghany CorpSeeking Alpha, about 1 year ago